Xunnamius/black-flag/README.md

 `.js`, `.mjs`, `.cjs`, `.ts`, `.mts`, `.cts`.
 To keep things simple, we'll be using ES modules as `.js` files (note the [type][27] in `package.json`).

-Also note that empty files, and files that do not export a `handler` function, are picked up by Black Flag as unfinished/unimplemented commands.
-They will still appear in help text but, when invoked, will throw an error.
+Also note that empty files, and files that do not export a `handler` function or custom `command` string, are picked up by Black Flag as unfinished or "unimplemented" commands.
+They will still appear in help text but, when invoked, will either (1) output an error message explaining that the command is not implemented if said command has no sub-commands or (2) output help text for the command if said command has one or more sub-commands.

 This means you can stub out a complex CLI in a couple minutes: just name your directories and empty files accordingly!

 With that in mind, let's actually run our skeletal CLI now: